 The Turn and the River

 After another round of betting, when all players fold, call the previous bet, or check, the dealer burns another card from the top of the pack and places the next one on the table.
 This part of the game is called “the turn”.
 Players place their bets for the third time, with the small blind playing first.
-Similar poker rules apply across numerous poker apps and websites, and they all use the same terminology.
+Similar poker rules apply across different poker apps and websites, and they all use the same terminology.
 Knowing these definitions is an integral part of the basic rules of poker.

 In the final round, referred to as “the river”, the fifth card is placed faceup on the table.
 If everyone but one player folds, the remaining player in the game gets the pot.
 If this happens, the winner may “muck” their hand, putting the cards in the discard pile facedown.
 Mucking can help you keep your Texas Hold ‘em strategy a secret.